-The School was originally founded by GALS, Inc., a Rhode Island private nonprofit, and 501(c)(3) taxexempt organization.
+The School was originally founded by GALS, Inc., a Rhode Island private nonprofit, and 501(c)(3) tax-exempt organization.
 GALS, Inc. was formed in 2008 and the School's original charter with Denver Public Schools was approved in 2009.
 The School and GALS, Inc. have worked cooperatively to create and foster a mutually supportive network of schools across the United States.
 The School entered into a variety of related party transactions with GALS, Inc. from 2009 through June 30, 2017 without executing contractual agreements.

-Effective July 1, 2018, the School and GALS, Inc. entered into the following agreements in order to clarify the relationship between the entities:
+Effective July 1, 2018, the School and GALS, Inc. entered into licensing and affiliation and grant management agreements to clarify the relationship between the two entities.